wenyuanwu/NoteBeyond/README.md

 # NoteBeyond

-[NoteBeyond](https://notebeyond.herokuapp.com/#/)is a note-editing application inspired by [Evernote](https://www.evernote.com).
+[NoteBeyond](https://notebeyond.herokuapp.com/#/) is a note-editing application inspired by [Evernote](https://www.evernote.com).
 Technology framework and tools involved during development include but not limited to Ruby on Rails, PostGreSQL database and React/Redux.

 ## Main Features